CatalonianPunIntended/anxiety/scenes/act1.md

 h: ANIRÈ a la festa.

 {{if _.act1g=="go"}}
-h: NO perquè vulguis, sinò perquè *JO* vull.
+h: NO perquè vulguis, sinó perquè *JO* vull.
 {{/if}}

 {{if _.act1g=="dont"}}